A new day. This is a new day! This is a very good new day!

 In Conversation with a child: Ask a child to tell you how this day is different from yesterday

 Prayers for our soldiers and others fighting for our country: Nick Steele, Sgt.
 Zach Fessler, Peter Davidson

 Remember in Prayer: Ginger, Todd & family, Carol, Judith, Lynn, Bonnie, Alan, Matt & Megan, Al’s family, Carol M., Diane’s family, Linda, Vivian, Dee, Ron, Sue, Janine, Leigh, Kristen, Summer, Graham, Kevin, Karen

 And those experiencing loss – family & friends of: Tony, Al, David Dale, Sr., Mary Scott, Don, Jim, Diane, David, Herm, Helen, Father Billy, Joe, Brian, Clarence, Mackenzie, Nate, Gertrude, Dion, Marshall

 Prayer: We love you, O God, and we thank you for this Easter Day.
 With each day and each moment you give, guide us to share the words of this awesome gift of love you have given us thru the birth, life, death, and resurrection of your son, Jesus Christ.
 Amen and Amen

 The Message Bible – contemporary translation

-A ministry for your daily walk with Christ!
+A ministry at First Presbyterian Church in Brandon, Florida providing for your daily walk with Christ!